DejviUka/TubeSlice/README.md

 Install required Python packages from requirements.txt.

+,,,

-Alternatively, you can manually create the virtual environment and install dependencies:
+**Alternatively, you can manually create the virtual environment and install dependencies:**

 bat
 Copy